aquarist-labs/aquarium/doc/project-plan/aquarium-project-plan.rst

 Aquarist Labs are an organization of like-minded individuals working on the Aquariums project.

-The scope of Aquarist Labs is to investigate the beginnings of a new storage appliance project in an opinionated fashion.
+The scope of Aquarist Labs is to investigate the beginnings of an opinionated new storage appliance project in an collaborative fashion.
 This includes the planning, design, development, testing and successful public release of a new project.

-The Aquariums project is a new project developed by SUSE engineers to develop a new storage appliance.
+The Aquariums project is a new project to develop a storage appliance.
 Aquariums is initially designed to be a standalone project, and not at all related to the SUSE product, SUSE Enterprise Storage.

-The scope of this project also includes successful external user adoption based on GitHub stars, testing, and documentation.
+The scope of this project also includes successful external user adoption based on feedback, issues, downloads, GitHub stars, testing and documentation.
 The Aquariums project is split into two clearly defined work streams: Gravel (backend) and Glass (frontend).

 Project Success Metrics
 -----------------------